Have you been invited to attend an interview with little notice to prepare?

 If you want to impress the interviewers then you’ll need bang up to date news and where better to look than on the company’s own news thread.

-Most websites these days are linked to their twitter accounts so it’s again real easy to see what’s currently impacting and affecting the business.
+Most websites these days are linked to their Twitter accounts, so it’s again really easy to see what’s currently impacting and affecting the business.

 4. Career Page

 If you are applying to work for larger corporate companies then they are likely to have a dedicated careers page.
 This section on the website should give you a really good insight into information such as;

 - Benefits (rewards, recognition, and compensation including holidays, medical insurance, dental insurance, life assurance, etc.)

 - 7 Essential Time Management Skills That Will Improve Your Life - 24th July 2022